-As the COVID-19 pandemic impact is receding, in conjuncture with the uncertainty surrounding the war in Ukraine, demand for raw materials for anode battery materials, and graphite specifically, is expected to grow in the medium to long-term, becoming a strategic and critical element for years to come.
-Following the appointment of new senior management and the closing of the La Mancha private placement in 2022, SRG is in a position to accelerate its updated development plans in 2023.
-The completion of the UFS in the beginning of 2023 has been a critical milestone to advance the Strategic Alliance, EPC and project financing for the Lola Graphite Project.
+The demand for raw materials for anode battery materials, and graphite specifically, is expected to grow in the medium to long-term, becoming a strategic and critical element for years to come.
+Following the appointment of new senior management and the closing of the La Mancha private placement in 2022, SRG is in a position to accelerate its updated development plans in 2024.
+The completion of the UFS has been a critical milestone to advance the project finance and offtake discussions for the Lola Graphite Project.